-Winrock now maintains offices in Arlington, Virginia; Little Rock, Arkansas; Manila, Philippines; and Nairobi, Kenya.
-With more than 120 projects in 46 countries, the organization truly has a global presence.
+Winrock now maintains offices in Arlington, Virginia; Little Rock, Arkansas; Sacramento, California; Manila, Philippines; and Nairobi, Kenya.
+With more than 100 projects in 40 countries, the organization truly has a global presence.
 Yet domestic initiatives such as Innovate Arkansas, the Wallace Center and the American Carbon Registry demonstrate its continuing commitment to a strong U.S. portfolio.
 And while Winrock addresses such current concerns as economic development, energy and the environment, human and social capital and sustainable agriculture, it honors its roots with the JDR 3rd Scholars Program and other research initiatives.
 Decades of growth have not changed the Winrock mission; they have only increased its reach.

 Do you have a history with Winrock International?
 We’d love to hear about it.